Machine learning the real discriminant locus: Numerical algebraic geometry

 \subsection{Pseudowitness point sets}

-The key to the sampling method in Section~\ref{sec:sampling} is to utilize domain knowledge from the classical discriminant locus to select sample points to guide the learning of the real discriminant locus.
-Rather than computing a polynomial defining the classical discriminant locus, which can often be a computationally challenging problem, the method in Section~\ref{sec:sampling} computes a pseudowitness point set~\cite{HSprojection,HSmembership} by intersecting with a real line.
+The key to the sampling method in Section~\ref{sec:sampling} is to utilize domain knowledge from the complex discriminant locus to select sample points to guide the learning of the real discriminant locus.
+Rather than computing a polynomial defining the complex discriminant locus, which can often be a computationally challenging problem, the method in Section~\ref{sec:sampling} computes a pseudowitness point set~\cite{HSprojection,HSmembership} by intersecting the complex discriminant locus with a real line.
+This permits one to perform geometric computations on the complex discriminant locus without explicitly needing to compute its defining equation.